bbenchoff/bbenchoff.github.io/pages/Citicar.md

 [With the dash wiring completed](https://twitter.com/ViolenceWorks/status/1494036625461956609), I turn my attention to the power electronics and getting the motor turning.

-## Part 3, Motors, Motor Controllers, And An Entire Year.
+## Part 3, Motors, Motor Controllers, Batteries And An Entire Year.

 Wiring up a few switches and a fuse box is easy.
 Very easy, and there's no way it could take literal years.
 The motor and controller were another story.